 - VaserSmooth that uses a probe to melts away noticeable superficial fat deposits.

 It’s important to understand, regardless of whether you’re a healthy weight or have kilos to lose, cellulite is difficult to treat with most clients experiencing a 20-50% improvement with the appropriate treatments offered.

 If you’re one of many women (or men) struggling with cellulite you can be rest assured there are several options that can improve the appearance of your orange peel looking skin.
-Contact our team at Cosmos clinic for individually tailored advice.
+Contact our team at Cosmos Aesthetics for individually tailored advice.